AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/tag-others-on-updates.md

 >
 >For more information about the new commenting experience and its availability, see [New commenting experience](../../product-announcements/betas/new-commenting-experience-beta/unified-commenting-experience.md).
 >
->The new commenting experience is available only for the Updates section of Workfront objects, and it is not available when you access the objects from the following areas:
+><Span class="preview"> The legacy commenting experience has been removed from projects, tasks, issues, and documents in the Preview environment. </span>
 >
+>The new commenting experience is available only for the Updates section of Workfront objects, and it is not available when you access updates from the following areas:
+>
 > * Home
 > * Summary panel in lists
 > * Summary panel in timesheets
 > * Summary panel in the Workload Balancer
+>
+><span class="preview">The new commenting experience is available in the Summary panel in lists, timesheets, and the Workload Balancer in the Preview environment and in the Production environment for customers who have opted for the fast release process. </span>
+-->

 You can tag users when making an update to an object if you want to draw their attention to an object they might otherwise not follow.

 Rather than include those users on the object by assigning them to it or making them subscribe to it, you can tag them on the update to share it with them.
-Tagged users receive a notification about the update you enter.
+Tagged users receive a Workfront notification about the update you enter.
+Depending on their notification settings, they also receive an email about the update you enter.

 ## Considerations about tagging users in updates